WU82777/Timu/README.md

 Category: Most Negative 8-bit

 What is the decimal value of the most negative number that can be represented by an 8-bit two's complement binary number?
 Your answer must start with a - sign.
 The rest of your answer must only contain decimal digits.

+Question 31 pts
+Category: 4-bit Twos Complement -5 + -5

+Assuming that all numbers are represented in 4-bit two's complement binary, what is the decimal value of the result of adding -5 and -5?
+Your answer must start with an initial sign, + or -.
+The rest of your answer must only contain decimal digits.

+Question 41 pts
+Category: Unsigned Minimums

+What is the decimal value of the smallest number that can be represented by an 8-bit unsigned binary number?
+Your answer must start with an initial sign, + or -.
+The rest of your answer must only contain decimal digits.